 Interdisciplinary Studies Courses

-IDS 120 Introduction to a Study Abroad Site
+IDS 120 - Intro to a Study Abroad Site

 This one-credit course introduces students to the history, cultural traditions, and current circumstances of a specific study abroad site.
 This course combines fifteen hours of formal class time with additional co-curricular activities at the program site.
 Students are required to attend lectures and discussions on campus prior to the trip, at the site, and on campus after returning from the site.
 Students will spend at least five days at the site not including travel days to and from the destination.